snehasingh93100/Carbon-emissions-prediction/README.md

- 🌍 Carbon Emission Prediction – Internship Week 1Add commentMore actions
-# 🌍 Carbon Emission Prediction – (Internship Project - June 2025 Batch)
+# 🌍 Carbon Emission Prediction
 ## 📁 Project Description

-This project is part of the AI/ML Internship (June Batch – Week 1).
-This project is part of the AI/ML Internship (June Batch – 2025).
+This project is part of the AI/ML project
 The goal is to explore and prepare a climate dataset (CO₂ emissions & other greenhouse gases) for future ML tasks.

-## ✅ Week 1 Milestone Completed
-## ✅ Week 1 Milestone Completed: Stage 1 – Data Cleaning & Preparation - (18 June,2025)
+## ✅ Milestone Completed: Stage 1 – Data Cleaning & Preparation

 - Used the *original Excel dataset* (Dataset.xlsx) without converting to CSV
 - Loaded different sheets directly using pandas.read_excel()
-@@ -27,8 +27,29 @@ The goal is to explore and prepare a climate dataset (CO₂ emissions & other gr
+- Performed basic data cleaning (removed nulls, unnecessary rows/columns)
+- Prepared the data for ML by exploring structure and converting into usable format
+- Saved the cleaned dataset into a new file: 'data_clean.csv'
+- No merging or CSV transformation was applied

+## 📁 Files Included

+- data_preparation.ipynb → Jupyter Notebook with data loading & cleaning steps
+- Dataset.xlsx → Original provided dataset
+- data_cleaned.csv → Cleaned dataset exported after preprocessing
+- README.md → This file

+## 🛠 Tools Used

+- Python
 - Pandas
 - Jupyter Notebook

-## 🚀 Ready for Week 2

-The dataset is now cleaned and prepared, ready for:
-- Visualization
-- Machine Learning model building (Regression, Forecasting, etc.)
-## ✅ Week 2 Milestone Completed: Stage 2 – Data Exploration & Visualization - (24 june,2025)
+## ✅Milestone Completed: Stage 2 – Data Exploration & Visualization

 - *Imported Cleaned Dataset:* Used data_clean.csv generated in Stage 1.
 - *Visualized Global Trends:* Plotted relationships between CO₂ emission and country-specific indicators.